 Summer sites with consistently positive climates offered students an inclusive, friendly place where staff remained engaged with students throughout the day.
 In addition to promoting positive youth experiences, a positive climate also appeared to promote regular attendance.
-For example, in one district, average daily attendance in summer 2014 was 86 percent at sites where RAND observers consistently rated students as appearing to enjoy themselves, compared with a 79-percent average daily attendance rate where RAND observers consistently rated students as not enjoying themselves.1 day.
+For example, in one district, average daily attendance in summer 2014 was 86 percent at sites where RAND observers consistently rated students as appearing to enjoy themselves, compared with a 79-percent average daily attendance rate where RAND observers consistently rated students as not enjoying themselves.

+Clarity, consistency, warmth, and engagement were the hallmarks of sites where RAND observers noted that students enjoyed their day.
 Academic and enrichment teachers were actively engaged with students throughout the day, including during transitions and mealtimes.
 Staff were generally consistent in the way they enforced student behavior rules.
 Program leadership sets the tone of a site by structuring a well-organized program with clear roles and responsibilities among staff.